Bhagavad Gita in Modern India

 General Overviews

-General works on the Gita fall into two categories: surveys encompassing the wide range of modern Indian interpretations of the Gita, and works that include catalogues and lists of sources on the Gita, mainly in print but also in other media.
+General works on the Gita fall into two categories: surveys encompassing the wide range of modern Indian interpretations of the Gita as well as works that include catalogues and lists of sources on the Gita, mainly in print but also in other media.
 Minor 1986, a collection of essays by various scholars, and Robinson 2006 are excellent introductions to the range of interpretations and related issues, while Nadkarni 2017 is a more recent synoptic account of the scholarship on the Gita.
 Resources for Gita studies exist in many forms: manuscripts, printed material of various kinds, news on Gita-related activities, CDs, videos, and personal papers.
 Of these, manuscripts are the hardest to access.
 Scattered all over the country in India and abroad, in different states of readability, there is no definitive catalogue listing all the manuscripts relevant to a study of the Gita.
 Works such as Dwarakadas 2000, Sen 2010, and Davis 2015 partially provide valuable information on this.
-Davis 2015 has the additional merit of going beyond the academic and the printed in documenting work and activities related to the Gita in diverse places and media, and can be read along with Robinson 2006.
+Davis 2015 has the additional merit of going beyond the academic and the printed in documenting work and activities related to the Gita in diverse places and media, and it can be read along with Robinson 2006.
+Theodor 2021 is a useful and the most recent addition to this genre.

 Davis, Richard H. The Bhagavad Gita: A Biography.
 Princeton, NJ: Princeton University Press, 2015.